Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The difficulty of the clues is generally 'just right', as they provide some challenge without being overly complex.
-However, some clues could be improved by adding more specificity or ambiguity.
+**Reasoning:** The informed clues are strong, and the fake clues are very misleading.
+The misinformed clues are the weakest link, as 'Biography' is a type of documentary, making the ambiguity less challenging.
+However, the combination provides a moderate challenge.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.0/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Lack of diversity in themes
 - Insufficient ambiguity in misinformed clues
-- Missing specificity in clues

 **Priority Actions:**
 1. Minor length adjustments